 Q. Do I contribute to climate change when I travel?

 A. Yes.
 The current options available for long-distance travel do contribute to climate change by generating greenhouse gases such as carbon dioxide (CO2).
 However, there are ways for you to reduce your carbon footprint, including by choosing to use more efficient modes of transport.
 To help you better understand the facts, we've compiled the latest data and research so you can make an informed decision.

-Q. Why is bus travel more efficient than plane and car?
+Q. Why is coach travel more efficient than plane and car?

-Q. How does travelling by bus compare to trains?
+Q. How does travelling by coach compare to trains?

-A. Researchers at the University of Sydney calculated the greenhouse gas intensity of buses and trains - that is, the total kilograms of carbon dioxide emitted per passenger-kilometre.
-The study found that buses produce 0.22 kg carbon dioxide (CO2) generated per pkm, while heavy trains are more than triple at 0.7 kg CO2 per pkm (Blackburn 2007).
+A. Researchers at the University of Sydney calculated the greenhouse gas intensity of coaches and trains – that is, the total kilograms of carbon dioxide emitted per passenger-kilometre.
+The study found that coaches produce 0.22 kg carbon dioxide (CO2) generated per pkm, while heavy trains are more than triple at 0.7 kg CO2 per pkm (Blackburn 2007).

-Q. Why is bus travel the most environmentally-friendly option?
+Q. Why is coach travel the most environmentally-friendly option?

 A. Coaches have been shown to have the lowest average emissions per seat kilometre of all transport modes considered, with CO2 emissions of coach transport estimated as less than 1% of total tourism-related emissions (Peeters, van Egmond & Visser 2004).
 A 2002 study of tourism and transport in New Zealand revealed that a fully-booked coach is the most efficient form of travel.
 Domestic air and ferry travel were uncovered as the most energy-intensive modes of travel, followed by campervans, trains, and private/rental cars with medium energy intensities.
 Lowest intensities per passenger kilometre are achieved in the use of coaches, shuttle buses and motorcycles (Becken 2002).